cwiggins12/audio_vis/README.md

 # audio_vis

 A shader-driven, real-time audio visualization engine that captures your system audio and drives GLSL fragment shaders with FFT, peak/RMS, raw sample, and/or feedback buffer data each frame.
 Write shaders, tweak a config file, and see changes instantly with hot-reloading.
-Currently supports Linux x86_64/aarch64 (desktop and Raspberry Pi 4+) and Windows x86_64.
+Currently supports Linux x86_64/aarch64, Raspberry Pi OS 64, and Windows x86_64.

 Use this for live visuals, desktop audio-reactive backgrounds, shader experimentation, or as a foundation for other creative coding projects.
 All of the audio pipeline in particular is made to be reusable and modular for other projects with very few changes.